 Tip: To really enjoy the parade, get in the parade at the beginning, then walk a block or two, then wait a few minutes for the parade to pass you, then walk another block or two, then stop and wait for the parade to pass you.
 Using this approach you will both be a part of the parade and get to see all the attractions of the parade!

 This event is family friendly, however it is later in the evening and the crowd is huge so you really need to watch your children.
 We highly recommend this event to anyone who is in Mazatlán on November 1.

-The focal point for Day of the Dead festivities in Mazatlán is the Plaza Machado in the old town.
+The focal point for Day of the Dead festivities in Mazatlán is the Plaza Machado in the Historic Old Town.
 Each year, there is a theme for Day of the Dead.
-All the restaurants in the Plaza Machado are packed on this night (Nov 1).
+All the Restaurants in the Plaza Machado are packed on this night (Nov 1).
 We recommend that you get a reservation or arrive early to get a seat outside.
-It is usually possible to get a seat inside some of these restaurants, but you won't see much and it is usually still very warm at night.
+It is usually possible to get a seat inside some of these restaurants, but you won't see much of the parade or festivities and it is usually hot inside because it is still very warm at night.

 The Angela Peralta theatre has either shows or a display prior to the parade each year.
 You need tickets for to see it.
 Usually they give out tickets for free the day before, i.e. on Oct 31.

 One of the Day of the Dead traditions is for people to make altars to pay respects to and remember their dead loved ones.
 Many businesses and some homes in Mazatlan will create altars around the end of October into early Novemeber.
 The Panama restaurant in the Golden Zone usually has a good altar.
 Also, the Hotel Costa De Oro usually has an elaborate altar.
 Altars typically will have photos of the loved one, pictures of the families saint, some bread and/or other favorite food of the loved one, and other toys and items related to the loved one.

 On November 1, there will be many altars set up in the Plaza Machado and at many houses along the parade route.